 Why You Should Avoid Using QR Codes on Websites and Digital Flyers

 The purpose of a QR code is to bridge the gap between offline and online experiences.
-For example, when you see a QR code on a flyer, mailer, menu, TV commercial, or presentation, you can quickly scan it with your phone and be instantly directed to a specific webpage.
+For example, when you see a QR code on a flyer at a coffee shop, a mailer, menu, TV commercial, or presentation, you can quickly grab your phone and scan it, then and be instantly directed to a specific webpage.
 It’s a seamless way to connect the physical world to the digital.

-If someone is already on your website, reading a blog post, browsing a Facebook event, or in a text chain, they’re already on a digital device—there’s no need for a QR code.
-They’re online, viewing the content directly.
+But if someone is already on your website, reading your email newsletter, browsing a Facebook event, scrolling through social media, or in a text chain — they’re already using a digital device, so there’s no need for a QR code.
+They’re online and viewing the content directly.
+They can just click or type-in the link themselves.

 And let’s be real: how is someone supposed to scan a QR code when they’re already using the device that would scan it?

-Adding QR codes to digital flyers, emails, social posts, or web pages just creates unnecessary clutter and confusion.
-Instead, keep your call-to-action clear and focused.
-Encourage them to RSVP, book, or explore via a simple clickable link (without the distraction of a QR code they don’t need)
+Adding QR codes to digital flyers, emails, social posts, or web pages just creates unnecessary visual clutter and confusion.

 Thank you for coming to my TED talk :)